 - The monitoring and implementation of this policy and of the behaviour procedures at the school.
-This includes monitoring the policy's effectiveness. - Acting in accordance with the statement of behaviour principles made by the governing board and having any regard to guidance provided by the governing board on promoting good behaviour. - Establishing high expectations of pupils' behaviour, and implementing measures to achieve this. - Determining the shared values and consequences. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the governing board on the implementation of this policy, including its effectiveness in addressing any SEMH-related incidents.
+This includes monitoring the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Acting in accordance with the statement of behaviour principles made by the governing board, and having any regard to guidance provided by the governing board on promoting good behaviour. - Establishing high expectations of pupils' conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the governing board on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour.